Why it is needed

 The question is not whether such incidents will occur or not, but when they occur, and how they can be managed effectively once they do.
 The risks for improperly managing a privacy breach are high, and they are only getting higher.

-GDPR is only in its second year and fines have reached about half billion euro by June 2020 (click here to check out the fines updated on a monthly basis).
-In 2019 and 2020, the fines levied against EU businesses increased dramatically per violation, with companies like Cathay Pacific, Equifax, British Airways, Marriott, and Facebook incurring hundreds of thousands, to hundreds of millions of Euros in penalties.
+GDPR is only in its second year and fines have reached over 2 billions euro by October 2022 (click here to check out the fines updated on a monthly basis).
+In 2021 and 2022, the fines levied against EU businesses increased dramatically per violation, with companies like Whatsapp, Amazon, Google, and Meta Platforms incurring hundreds of thousands, to hundreds of millions of Euros in penalties.

 In addition to the financial penalties, each violation has a negative impact on the reputations of the companies involved.
 This often leads to a serious lack of trust among consumers and additional profit loss.